dcmartin/motion-ai/docs/QUICKSTART.md

 sudo dpkg -i homeassistant-supervised.deb
 ```

 Installation may be verified by visiting the Home Assistant server on the [host at port 8123](http://localhost:8123/).
+If **AppArmor** is not enabled per the supervisor, please refer to these [instructions](https://www.home-assistant.io/more-info/unsupported/apparmor).

 ## Step 4: Install Add-Ons
 Additional Home Assistant _add-ons_ are utilized for cameras, messaging, and uploading; these services should be installed and started prior to the next step.